Embracing Uncertainty: From Toxic Productivity to Experimental Living

 The Cynic

-• Lacks both ambition and curiosity.
+• Lacks both ambition and interest.

 • Distracts with doomscrolling, sarcasm, or dismissiveness.